tessG/Torsdagsopgaver5-OOP1/README.md

          You will need to have a loop in the body of the method that looks at each room in the building to add the number of laps in each room.
     </details>

-2.k create another static method in Main, isNormal, that takes an object of type Building.
+2.k Create another static method in Main, isNormal(), that takes an object of type Building.
 The method should return true if the Building's numberOfFloors is greater than its number of Rooms.
 If not it should print "This is an odd building" and return false.

 ## Task 3: (language switch alert) ArrayList og Objekter